The-Marcy-Lab-School/swe-5-3-has-many-belongs-to/README.md

 ### Submitting On Time

 You have to understand that "grades" don't exist at Marcy.
-We only need performance data in order to know how you're doing, and make sure the people who need help get it as quickly as they can.
-It's ok if you didn't finish by the deadline!
+We only need performance data in order to know how you're doing and make sure the people who need help get it as quickly as they can.
+It's ok if you don't finish by the deadline!
 Just show us what you have.
-We'll have office hours and reviews, and we want to know what you are all struggling with so we can use those meetings effectively. **This is not about grades, its about seeing what you know, and where we can help!**
+We'll have office hours and reviews, and we want to know what you are all struggling with so we can use those meetings effectively. **This is not about grades, it's about seeing what you know and where we can help!**

 ### playground.js

 The most straightforward way to test your code is to test your code by hand as you work.
 Invoke your functions and use `console.log()` to print out the results.
 Then, `cd` into the `src/` directory and use the `node <file_name>` command to run your JavaScript files.

-You can also create what's called a "playground" (or "sandbox") file where you import any code you need, and then mess around with that file.
+You can also create a "playground" (or "sandbox") file where you import any code you need and then mess around with it.
 We've included one in the `src` directory so you can see it.
 Run that program using `node src/playground.js`.

 ### npm test

-Before submitting your code, make sure you got things right by running the provided automated tests.
+Before submitting your code, make sure you get things right by running the provided automated tests.

 You can do this using the commands: